taurinrobinson-wq/saoriverse-console/EXECUTIVE_SUMMARY_NON_TECHNICAL.md

 Users share more deeply when they know their words aren't being read by 100 people.

+### Innovation #4: Accessibility Through Voice

+Not everyone can type.
+Your voice interface enables:
+- **Blind users**: Can use the system without screen readers
+- **Motor disabilities**: No typing required
+- **Dyslexia**: Hearing responses is easier than reading
+- **Anxiety-driven typing blocks**: Some people can speak but can't write
+- **Crisis situations**: People in crisis can speak faster than type

 ## Why Companies Will Pay For This

 ### 1. **Immediate ROI**
-- Current support cost: $5-15 per customer interaction
+- Current support cost: $5-15 per customer interaction (human or API)
 - Your system: Costs drop to $0.10-1.00 per interaction once deployed
 - Savings: 90% reduction in support costs
 - ROI: 100x within first year